ppwfx/pprofrec/README.md

 # pprofrec

-Provides a single pane of glass across all runtime metrics of a go process by recording `pprof` lookups, `runtime.MemStats` and `gopsutil` metrics to help understand the runtime behavior of an application.
+Provides a single pane of glass across all runtime metrics by recording `pprof` lookups, `runtime.MemStats` and `gopsutil` metrics to help understand the runtime behavior of an application.